uwmadisoncals/cals-main-plugins/contact-form-plugin/readme.txt

 = V3.87 - 05.03.2015 =
 * Bugfix : Error with option name when Contact Form Multi plugin is activated was fixed.
 * Update : Plugin performance was improved.
-* Update : BWS plugins section was updated.
+* Update : BWS Panel section was updated.
 * Update : The French language file is updated.

 = V3.86 - 19.02.2015 =